mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 "...Well," thi bridged the silence, but nothing else came to hae.

 "It's getting rather hot up here.
-Think I ought to go to spare you the details."
+Think I'll spare you the details."

-"Linyu, tell your nather I'm thankful for all that thi has–"

-*click*
+"Linyu, if you're listening to this somehow.
+Thank y–" *click*